 10. Telecommuting Policy

 Telecommuting policy is that which governs remote work arrangements, outlining expectations and responsibilities.
 Telecommuting policy ensures productivity and accountability while working remotely.
-Evidence: According to “Telecommuting and Employee Productivity: Mediating Role of Work Atmosphere” by MDPI (2022), companies enabling telecommuting have higher productivity, a better work atmosphere, more accessible access to talent pools, and lower absenteeism, attrition, and costs.
+Evidence: According to “Telecommuting and Employee Productivity: Mediating Role of Work Atmosphere” by MDPI in 2022, companies enabling telecommuting have higher productivity, a better work atmosphere, more accessible access to talent pools, and lower absenteeism, attrition, and costs.

 Telecommuting policy supports work-life balance and attract top talent.
 A company allowed remote work, resulting in a productivity boost and a reduction in turnover.
 Telecommuting policy improved morale, reduced commuting stress, and higher productivity.
 However, ensuring remote employees remain engaged and productive.